mineshmshah/passport-tutorial/README.md

     }
   });

 }));
 ```

-## Create auth routes
+## Create Auth Routes
 We are now at a place that we should create the routes that passport requires.
 We shall have four routes that outlined below.
 1. Navigate to the **src/routes/** anc reate a **authRoutes.js** file file and add the following code to app.js:
 ```js
 const routes = require('./routes/authRoutes');